 \begin{theorem}[Operator Amplification (this work)] Let $S$ be a finite set and $\expan_0 \in (0, 1)$ be a constant.
 For every $\expan > 0$, there exists a deterministic polynomial time algorithm to construct $W \subseteq S^t$ of size $\abs{W} \leq O(\abs{S}/\expan^{2 + o(1)})$ such that for every function $\matr f: S \to \matr M_\ell (\C)$ with $\opnorm{\Ex{s \sim S}{\matr f(s)}} \leq \expan_0$ and $\max_s \opnorm{\matr f(s)} \le 1$, we have $\opnorm{\Ex{w \sim W}{\matr f(w)}} \leq \expan$. \end{theorem}

-To establish the operator valued generalization, we make a simple and yet extremely useful change in the bias operator ($\matr \Pi_{\matr f}$) defined by Ta-Shma which is a key object in the analysis of both \cite{Ta-Shma17} and \cite{JM21}.
-In both these cases, $\matr f$ is scalar, and one defines
+The key extension is a simple and yet extremely useful change in the bias operator ($\matr \Pi_{\matr f}$) defined by Ta-Shma which is a central object in the analysis of both \cite{Ta-Shma17} and \cite{JM21}.
+In both these cases, $\matr f$ is scalar, and they define,

 However, this approach is not readily generalizable to operators and the view we take is that if $\matr f : S \to \matr M_\ell(\C)$, then, $\pif$ is actually an operator on $\C^\ell \otimes \C[S]$ defined as